Our world changes at a faster and faster pace.

 Yet, in this scenario, it is essential to be grounded in the real world and rather than rely on too many things to know, one way to survive and thrive is to be aware of a set of heuristics.

-In short, knowing the heuristics is a way to avoid to get lost in the plethora of information, theories, and news that every day keep us distracted from real issues in our life, family and business.
+In short, knowing the heuristics is a way to avoid to get lost in the plethora of information, theories, and news that every day keeps us distracted from real issues in our life, family and business.

 To thrive in this scenario, you need an internal compass that can guide you through the business world so that you will never lose your path again.